j-quelly/gscp/readme.md

 	- [ ] fork entrust and publish a package for lumen
 	- [ ] possibly publish a boilerplate too
 	- [ ] couple this with a blog post and share in related github issues/comments
+- [ ] come up with needed roles, permissions and apply to route middleware
+- [x] write tests [11/9/2016]
+- [ ] update tests to include roles & permissions

+### Servers
+- [ ] crud server
 - [ ] come up with needed roles
 - [ ] come up with needed permissions
 - [ ] ensure these are correctly applied to the routes
-- [x] write tests [11/9/2016]

-### Servers
-- [ ] crud server
 - [ ] write tests

 ### To Do